'We'll take that' - England deliver statement win

 It was only the opening day of the tournament and, of course, it is still all to play for.
 There are areas where England can improve.

-The Red Roses have a much tougher test against France in their next pool game on Sunday and Middleton suspects opposition coaches will learn from Fiji's first half.
+The Red Roses have a much tougher test against France in their second pool game next Sunday and Middleton suspects opposition coaches will learn from Fiji's first half.

 The debutants' high-tempo game came as a shock to England and it took them 40 minutes to really get their head around it.